Venezuela's Maduro eyes second term despite economic woes - Journal du Cameroun

 “The most likely scenario is greater international isolation and economic deterioration,” said Diego Moya-Ocampos of IHS Markit analysts.

-“The key factors will be the economy and the army,” said analyst Michael Shifter.
+“The key factors will be the economy and the army,” added US analyst Michael Shifter.
 “The country is a powder keg and something could provoke unrest that would be difficult to contain.”

+Polls opened at 6 am (1000 GMT) and are scheduled to close at 6 pm (2200 GMT).
+Some 30,000 police and armed forces personnel were deployed to maintain security.